UserDipanshu/Web_bug_fixing_assignment/ReadMe.md

 - **A:** Your submission will be evaluated based on the correctness of the bug fixes, the completeness of your documentation, and the functionality of the application post-fix.

+**Q4** How ling will this exercise take?

+- **A:** This exercise is expected to take less than 1 hour of time to identify the bug and fix it.
 ---